Koukyosyumei/AIJack/README.md

 ### AIValut: A simple DBMS for debugging ML Models

-We also provide a simple DBMS named `AIValut` for SQL-based algorithms.
-Since this DBMS is implemeted in C++ from scratch, you do not need to install additional dependencies.
-Please use AIValut only for research purpose.
+We also provide a simple DBMS named `AIValut` designed specifically for SQL-based algorithms.
+Implemented almost entirely in C++ from scratch, AIValut eliminates the need for installing any additional dependencies.
 AIValut currently supports Rain, a SQL-based debugging system for ML models.
-We plan to integrate other features of AIJack like K-Anonymity, Homomorpic Encryption, and Differential Privacy to AIValut in the future.
-More details can be found at [aivalut/README.md](aivalut/README.md)
+In the future, we have plans to integrate additional advanced features from AIJack, including, K-Anonymity, Homomorphic Encryption, and Differential Privacy.
+For more detailed information and usage instructions, please refer to [aivalut/README.md](aivalut/README.md)

+> Please use AIValut only for research purpose.

 ## Resources